microsoft/generative-ai-for-beginners/07-building-chat-applications/README.md

 ## User Experience (UX)

-General UX principles apply to chat applications, but here's some additional considerations that become particularly important due to the machine learning components involved.
+General UX principles apply to chat applications, but here are some additional considerations that become particularly important due to the machine learning components involved.

 - **Mechanism for addressing ambiguity**: Generative AI models occasionally generate ambiguous answers.
 A feature that allows users to ask for clarification can be helpful should they come across this problem.
 - **Context retention**: Advanced generative AI models have the ability to remember context within a conversation, which can be a necessary asset to the user experience.
 Giving users the ability to control and manage context improves the user experience, but introduces the risk of retaining sensitive user information.
 Considerations for how long this information is stored, such as introducing a retention policy, can balance the need for context against privacy.
 - **Personalization**: With the ability to learn and adapt, AI models offer an individualized experience for a user.
-Tailoring the user experience through features like user profiles not only makes the user feel understood, but it also helps their pursuit in finding specific answers, creating a more efficient and satisfying interaction.
+Tailoring the user experience through features like user profiles not only makes the user feel understood, but it also helps their pursuit of finding specific answers, creating a more efficient and satisfying interaction.

 One such example of personalization is the "Custom instructions" settings in OpenAI's ChatGPT.
 It allows you to provide information about yourself that may be important context for your prompts.
 Here's an example of a custom instruction.